SALESFORCE STUDENT GROUPS

 - Get great jobs in the fastest- growing tech ecosystem.
 For instance, two of the best tech roles available today — Salesforce Admin and Salesforce Developer (according to Indeed.com).

 University and student leaders get excited about Salesforce and volunteer to lead a group.

 Student leaders are matched with local Salesforce employees and Community leaders to launch the group.

 Student leaders run one meeting per semester, with as much Salesforce support as they'd like.
 We will fund the meeting, send branded goodies, and even help with content.
 Everyone benefits!

 Who, how, and why to get involved!

 Check to see if your school already has a Student Group and join.
 If not, then select an option to the right to express interest in supporting or creating one.

 Start the movement at your school!
 If you are a university leader and would like to help your students stand apart in the tech community, help us connect with the right leaders on your team.

 Lead a Student Group at your school!
 This is a great way to get real leadership experience and shine in the competitive job market.
 Don't go it alone - you can get classmates to co-lead with you!

 Help Student Groups thrive and build your local Salesforce community!
-Volunteer time and guidance to Student Groups so they can learn, grow, and get incredible career opportunities (and you keep your day job)!
+Volunteer time and guidance to support student groups so that they can learn, grow, and get incredible career opportunities.
+Tell us which schools you want to help!